 Congressman Barr also gave an impassioned and intellectually-charged speech against the politicized, result-oriented research conducted by the CDC/NCIPC and in support of the Dickey Amendment on the floor of the House of Representatives last summer.

 Our efforts finally bore fruition on March 6, 1996.
 Three physicians (Drs.
-Waters, Wheeler, and myself; representing two physician organizations and clearly indicating that the AMA/CDC/NCIPC axis does not represent the views of all physicians, together with noted criminologist Don B. Kates, were given the opportunity to testify before the House Appropriations Subcommittee on Labor, Health and Human Services and Education [in which, incidentally, Congressman Jim Istook Jr. (R-OK) also serves.
+William Waters, Timothy Wheeler, and myself; representing two physician organizations and clearly indicating that the AMA/CDC/NCIPC axis does not represent the views of all physicians, together with noted criminologist Don B. Kates, were given the opportunity to testify before the House Appropriations Subcommittee on Labor, Health and Human Services and Education [in which, incidentally, Congressman Jim Istook Jr. (R-OK) also serves.
 Representative Istook has taken leadership in this effort and has co-authored the Simpson-Istook Amendment intended to curtail funding to publicly-funded, lobbying organizations].(2)

 I will not recapitulate our entire testimony.
 Suffice to say, we testified about the misrepresentation of data, skewed study populations (selection and extrapolations), inappropriate research models for the subject under study, and arrival to preordained conclusions (result-oriented research) --- all evident in the immensely shoddy "gun control" research conducted by the CDC/NCIPC.
 The panel was also informed about how the NCIPC researchers breach accepted scientific practice by refusing to release and make available to other researchers their publicly funded, original data for further critical analysis.